attrition/octavius/README.md

 Chat: [Discord](http://www.discord.gg/GamerZakh) (kindly hosted by GamerZakh) or [Gitter](https://gitter.im/julius-game/community)

-## Julius: an open source re-implementation of Caesar III
+## Octavius: an open source re-implementation of Caesar III derived from [Julius](https://github.com/bvschaik/julius)

 Julius is a fully working open-source version of Caesar 3, with the same logic as the original, but with some UI enhancements, that can be played on multiple platforms.